raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 ## Running your experiment for 3 hours

-Your experiment will be allocated 180 minutes of runtime on the ISS.
-Therefore, your code should run for no more than this 3-hour period and should gracefully shut down any activity (e.g. close the camera, close any open files, clear the LED matrix).
+Each experiment gets allocated 180 minutes of runtime on the ISS.
+MaTherefore, your code should run for no more than this 3-hour period and should gracefully shut down any activity (e.g. close the camera, close any open files, clear the LED matrix).
 On this page we will write some Python code to solve this problem!

 ### The datetime library